 Maternal and Obstetric Care.
 Maternal health is a top priority for AHA and its rural members.
-We urge Congress to pass legislation that authorizes grants to improve maternal and obstetric care in rural areas and funding to promote best practices and educate health care professionals, as well as legislation that would give states the option to extend Medicaid and Children's Health Insurance Program coverage for postpartum women from 60 days to one year after birth.
+We urge Congress to pass legislation that authorizes grants to improve maternal and obstetric care in rural areas and to increase funding to promote best practices and educate health care professionals, as well as legislation that would require states to extend Medicaid and Children's Health Insurance Program coverage for postpartum women from 60 days to one year after birth.

 Behavioral Health.
 Eliminating statutory barriers to treatment and reforming information-sharing laws related to a patient's substance use disorder treatment history will improve care in rural communities.
-We urge Congress to: fully fund authorized programs to treat substance use disorders, including expanding access to medication-assisted treatment; implement policies to better integrate and coordinate behavioral health services with physical health services; enact measures to ensure vigorous enforcement of mental health and substance use disorder parity laws; permanently extend flexibilities under scope of practice and telehealth services granted during the COVID-19 PHE: and increase access to care in underserved communities.
+We urge Congress to: fully fund authorized programs to treat substance use disorders, including expanding access to medication-assisted treatment; implement policies to better integrate and coordinate behavioral health services with physical health services; enact measures to ensure vigorous enforcement of mental health and substance use disorder parity laws; permanently extend flexibilities under scope of practice and telehealth services granted during the COVID-19 PHE; and increase access to care in underserved communities by investing in supports for virtual care and specialized workforce.